Planning your visit

 Apsley was once an important centre for paper manufacture.
 The Grand Union Canal transported huge amounts of raw materials on barges to the paper mills here.
 Full-scale production of paper only ended in the Second World War.
-Today, the old industrial buildings are now cafés, pubs and the Paper Trail visitor centre at Frogmore Mill.
+Today, the old industrial buildings are now cafés and pubs.

 Check out all the boats in the marina, or even better get a birdseye view from the corkscrew bridge.
 There is also a small kids' playground near the hump-back bridge just off the canal.
 All in all, it makes Apsley a great place to visit!